AbhijayUpadhyay/videogame-sales-analysis/README.md

 - DataFrame manipulation: Combine sales and metadata to identify additional genre-based insights.

 #### Part Four: Predictive Modeling
-- Predict the outcome of genre sales and draw conclusions.
+- Predict the outcome of games released in a given year and average plays by month and draw conclusions.

+#### Part Five: Video
+- Here's the link to our video for the project: https://youtu.be/skJIfz-B4ZI